fhawkes/angular-deckster/README.md

     $scope.cards = [
       {
         title: 'Alerts', // Title of the card
+        id: 'alertsCard', // This is a unique id required to make popouts work
         size: {x: 1, y: 3}, // Size of the card x being the number columns in deck and y being the number of rows in the deck
         position: [0, 0] // The position of the card in the deck [row, column] },